ringo-framework/ringo/docs/source/administration/config.rst

         Defaults to the current domain and all subdomains (is automatically determined by the server).
 The scope of the cookie will bound to a specific domain.

+security.cookie_name
+        Defaults to 'auth_tkt'.
+Needs to be set in case you have multiple ringo applications on the same server.

 .. _conf_headers: